freekrai/freekrai.github.io/_posts/2017-06-26-apple-opens-ios-11-public-beta.md

 iOS 11 includes [many new features](https://www.apple.com/ios/ios-11-preview/) such as a new Files app that makes navigating files on iOS devices easier than in the past and adds several iPad-only features like drag & drop, an app Dock, and enhanced multitasking.

-You can go ahead and sign up for the beta program [here](https://beta.apple.com/sp/betaprogram/welcome), but be sure to follow the instructions, which include backing up your iOS device, because it’s still early in the iOS 11 beta release cycle.
+You can go ahead and sign up for the beta program [here](https://beta.apple.com/sp/betaprogram/welcome), but follow the instructions, which include backing up your iOS device, because it’s still early in the iOS 11 beta release cycle.

 There **will** be bugs and running a beta always runs the risk of data loss.